benlubas/magma-nvim/README.md

 ### Interface

-When you execute some code, it will create a *cell*.
+When you execute some code, it will create a _cell_.
 You can recognize a cell because it will be highlighted when your cursor is in it.

 A cell is delimited using two extmarks (see `:help api-extended-marks`), so it will adjust to you editing the text within it.

-When your cursor is in a cell (i.e., you have an *active cell*), a floating window may be shown below the cell, reporting output.
-This is the *display window*, or *output window*.
+When your cursor is in a cell (i.e., you have an _active cell_), a floating window may be shown below the cell, reporting output.
+This is the _display window_, or _output window_.
 (To see more about whether a window is shown or not, see `:MagmaShowOutput` and `g:magma_automatically_open_output`).
 When you cursor is not in any cell, no cell is active.

-Also, the active cell is searched for from newest to oldest.
+The active cell is chosen from newest to oldest.
 That means that you can have a cell within another cell, and if the one within is newer, then that one will be selected.
 (Same goes for merely overlapping cells).

 The output window has a header, containing the execution count and execution state (i.e., whether the cell is waiting to be run, running, has finished successfully or has finished with an error).
 Below the header are shown the outputs.